seanthegoudarzi/seanthegoudarzi/README.md

 ### Hi there 👋

-I'm a passionate mobile developer with years of experience developing iOS and Android apps (beware any Android fans, I prefer Apple 😛)
+I'm a passionate mobile developer with years of experience developing iOS and Android apps.

 You can find me on [Medium](https://medium.com/@seanthegoudarzi) as well.
 Shoot me a message at [seanpgoudarzi@gmail.com](mailto:seanpgoudarzi@gmail.com).